 There are many ways to consume CBD oil.
 Tinctures are the most popular delivery method, as they allow the user to place drops in their food/drink, or under their tongue.

 But for some, the “weedy” taste of CBD oil makes this option unpalatable.
-Fortunately, you can take your CBD oil in capsule form (gelcaps, softgels, etc.), as CBD gummies, and in drinks.
+Fortunately, you can take your CBD oil in capsule form such as Purekana CBD oil (gelcaps, softgels, etc.), as CBD gummies, and in drinks.

 You can even take your CBD oil topically.
 Salves, body lotions, and even massage oils provide numerous ways to apply CBD to an achy body part.